patrickbwarren/transam-triton/TRIMCC.md

 - `mode hex` : signals that `CC` should always be interpreted as hexadecimal;
 - `mode op` : signals the `CC` should always be interpreted as the 8080 mnemonic;
-- `mode smart` (default) : interprets `CC` according to context, as described next.
+- `mode smart` (default) : interprets `CC` according to context.

-The 'smart' reading mode takes as context the preceding op-code: if this was an 8080 mnemonic then the compiler assumes `CC` is likewise a mnemonic; conversely if this was hexadecimal then the compiler assumes `CC` is hexadecimal.
+In the 'smart' reading mode the preceding op-code is used as context: if this was an 8080 mnemonic then the compiler assumes `CC` is likewise a mnemonic; conversely if this was hexadecimal then the compiler assumes `CC` is hexadecimal.
 The compiler is smart enough to ignore bytes